|

 She

-Charles Wells, an excellent accountant.
+Charles Wells, an excellent accountant, and local farmer.

 The book of transactions is in my possession.